Book of Abstracts

 BETTEGA, Simone

-Simone Bettega, Università di Torino
+Simone Bettega, University of Torino

 BOZZA, Cristiana & MION, Giuliano

-The grammaticalization of theophoric formulae in Arabic
+Some considerations on the grammaticalization of theophoric formulae in Arabic

-Cristiana Bozza, University of Bari, & Giuliano Mion, University of Cagliari
+Giuliano Mion, University of Cagliari

 As a reflection of the historical mutual influence between Arabic language and Islam, theophoric formulae are widespread throughout (and even beyond) the Arabic-speaking world, and are widely used, in both Classical/Modern Standard Arabic and Arabic dialects, in everyday speech not only in religious settings (for an overview, see, among others, the seminal work of Piamenta 1979).
 Some of these expressions have developed usages not necessarily related to their original purposes and meanings and convey a range of discourse-pragmatic values, which may differ depending on the variety of Arabic as well as the contexts they occur in.
 That of yālla is a case in point.
 Yālla and its variants (< yā ’Allāh ‘Oh God’, originally an invocation for God’s help), is one of the most common pan-Arabic discourse markers (DMs), used by Muslims, including speakers of languages other than Arabic, and by Arabs from other confessional communities as well.
 As a DM, yālla has mostly an interjective-exhortative value—reflecting to some extent the crosslinguistic pattern of grammaticalization GOD > INTERJECTION found in Kuteva et al. (2019: 219)—, and expresses ‘let’s go’, ‘come on’, often to urge someone to hurry up, not infrequently marking impoliteness.
 In example (1) below, drawn from Moroccan Arabic, it signals B’s impatience in wanting to cut off the conversation.